skjsjhb/kara/README.md

 ## Example

+### Basic Example

 Below shows a minimal "hello, world" example covering basic concepts.
+Note we're not using any Node.js tools here!
+Everything are just plain files.
+In more complexed projects, you might use build tools and other frameworks, but just keep in mind that kara only executes your entry script, without any magic.

 1. Gets the latest release from the release page.
 Download and decompress it and you shall see `kara` (`kara.exe`) in the root directory.